aaronstevens/aaronstevens.github.io/03-current-and-past-projects.md

 ### IPCop - Linux Firewall

 In 2003 I wanted to get away from the annoyance of software firewalls.
-I was still on 56K while everyone else was in the fast lane, plus there was no 56K routers back in the day.
+I was still on a dial-up Internet connection while everyone else was in the fast lane, plus there was no dial-up routers back in the day (at least I don't think so).

 I dusted off my old Intel Pentium 166, and installed [IPCop](http://www.ipcop.org) - a Linux firewall distribution.
 Once done the monitor and keyboard was unplugged and left to run in a corner of my room.
 One of the greatest benefits of IPCop was how effective the Squid web caching was, which was a great help to have when you only had 56K connectivity.